Willie Mae Ford Smith: Later life (1950–1994)

 Gospel music enjoyed its "golden age" between 1945 and 1960, but Smith's travels slowed and she became more settled when her husband James died in 1950, and her accompanist and daughter Bertha was unable to travel as frequently.
 Many gospel singing groups and soloists that Smith had trained pursued recording careers, some seeing considerable success.
 Smith recorded three singles around 1950, but true to her aversion of commercialism, she declined a recording career and preferred to perform in churches, revivals, and live on radio.
 She acknowledged her influence on Brother Joe May in particular, whose recordings were mirrors of her arrangements, offering them as a reason recording herself was unnecessary.

-After being told that her church forbade her – or any woman – from speaking at the pulpit, Smith began attending then was ordained as a minister at the Lively Stone Apostolic Church in St. Louis in the 1950s.
+After being told that her church forbade her – or any woman – from speaking at the pulpit, Smith began attending – and then was ordained as a minister – at the Lively Stone Apostolic Church in St. Louis in the 1950s.
 She continued to sing and preach there until the 1980s.
 Outside of gospel, Smith remained mostly unknown until 1972 when she appeared at the Newport Jazz Festival, singing sacred music.
 This led to her participation at a gospel concert alongside Marion Williams and Jessy Dixon at Radio City Music Hall.
 Reviewing the concert, the New York Times, described Smith's manner as an "evangelical seriousness that more closely resembled operatic stage presence".
 The next year, at 67 years old, she recorded her first album, I Believe I'll Run On, and in 1975, her second, Going On With the Spirit.

 Smith was the primary focus of the critically acclaimed documentary film Say Amen, Somebody, released in 1982, where she describes her efforts to spread gospel and the obstacles she faced when first getting started.
 Aged 77 at the time of filming, Smith sings with her family in her kitchen, at the 1981 NCGCC meeting, and at a tribute concert organized by the film's director, George Nierenberg.
 She also mentors a young Zella Jackson Price, who expresses her difficulty reconciling the need to be at home with her family while being called on by God to sing.
 Guiding her protégée behind the scenes, Smith insisted that Price be included in the film.
 Four of Smith's songs in Say Amen, Somebody were included on the soundtrack, released in 1983.